giuseppebattista/bacpypessample/trunk/docs/source/gettingstarted/gettingstarted001.rst

    messages to be broken up into segemnts and spliced back together.
    It is not unusual for "low power" field equipment to not support segmentation.

+There are other configuration parameters in the INI file that are used by other applications, just leave them alone for now.

 Updating the INI File
 ~~~~~~~~~~~~~~~~~~~~~